 The school came and the school went.
-I graded papers and helped out with anything else, making sure the students were aware that I did not do events, I was there to support my friend and help with academics.
+I graded papers and helped out with anything and everything, making sure the students were aware that I did not do events; I was there to support my friend and help with academics.
 No worries as one of the other staff members was great at events and my friend had been through the school.

 After the school I returned back to my home area and enrolled in some continued education.
 After a couple of years I graduated and started practicing physical therapy.
 But then one day I got an email.
 It was from Julie—the original school leader.

 Julie had two things that were working against me.
 First, she could persuade anybody to do anything.
-People have been known to avoid her because they know if they come close, they will be doing something because she has the gift of making people say yes.
+People have been known to avoid her because they know if they come close, they will be doing something they didn’t necessarily want to because she has the gift of making people say yes.

 And there it was.
-She was leading another School of Event Management and working thing in her Aussie way thought I would be “brilliant” for the job.
+She was leading another School of Event Management and working things in her Aussie way thought I would be “brilliant” for the job.
 I wasn’t falling for it.

 “No thank you,” I wrote back.
 “I don’t enjoy planning events, I’ve never been a student, and well…no.”